twizzy-dev/dexGuesser/README.md

 Currently, the text file only contains the first 2 columns.
 Other columns will be populated eventually (most likely using [PokeAPI.co](https://pokeapi.co/)).
-`CMDApplication` only requires National Pokédex number and Pokémon name to function.
+`dexGuesserCMD` only requires National Pokédex number and Pokémon name to function.
 Extra columns exist for future functionality of application.